 Meeting the Locals

 People come from all over the country to work in Lima, searching for better opportunities.
 Peruvian culture is surprisingly diverse.
 People from Cuzco are very different than the city-dwellers of Lima, and the Arequipeños (people form Arequipa) are a people of with a strong sense of identity, considering themselves to be very different and independent from the rest of the country and with a strong sense of community.
-Yes, people will try to sell you things at a higher price, especially in touristy areas like Cuzco, but in most cases, people are honest.
-They often ask foreigners where they are from and are curious about what you have visited in Peru and what the traditions/national dish/landscape and weather are like in your home country.
-One annoying aspect of their culture is a tendency to put their own people down: Peruvians will always advise you not to trust Peruvians!
+People will try to sell you things at a higher price, especially in touristy areas like Cuzco, but in most cases, people are honest.
+They often ask foreigners where they are from, and are curious about where you have visited in Peru and what the traditions/national dishes/landscape and weather of your home country.
+One unusual aspect of the culture that I noticed is a tendency to put their own people down: Peruvians will always advise you not to trust Peruvians!
 Otherwise, they are hospitable and friendly, and open for discussions.
 I personally don’t always feel comfortable walking on my own, because being a European blonde in my mid-twenties; I get whistled at and chatted up a lot.
-Although this irritates me, I have never felt really threatened.
+Although this irritates me, I have never felt threatened.

-The same goes for relationships between men and women: Men see themselves as more knowledgeable, more powerful and women get the small unimportant jobs and administrative tasks.
+A somewhat "macho" tendency is clear in relationships between men and women: Men see themselves as more knowledgeable and more powerful, while women often have smaller jobs and administrative tasks.
 Women can experience inappropriate comments about their marital status (e.g. if you live away from your husband) from male colleagues.
-It’s a conservative male-dominated society with a strong religious influence.
+In sum, Peru is a conservative, male-dominated society, with a strong religious influence.

 How is the Food?